 Several legal deficiencies hamper effective online enforcement.
 First, there is no specific Mexican legislation establishing liability principles for ISPs in piracy cases.
 It is assumed that ISPs are subject only to the general liability principles contained in the Civil and Criminal Codes.
 Without clear legal standards, ISPs claim uncertainty on how to react to Internet piracy and to notice and takedown notifications from the copyright industries.
-Some IIPA members report cooperation with hosted content takedowns, but more broadly, there is little cooperation.
-Google Mexico has been blocking links in Blogspot in response to takedown notices sent by rights holders, but their takedown procedure has proven to be very time consuming, and thus not a very effective remedy.
+Some IIPA members report cooperation with hosted content takedowns, but more broadly, there is little or no cooperation with many local ISPs.
+Google Mexico has been blocking links in Blogspot in response to takedown notices sent by rights holders (including, in December 2014, allowing the video game producers to use bulk submissions).
+But, their takedown procedure has generally proven to be very time consuming for most of the copyright industries, and thus not a very effective remedy.

-Second, specific provisions in the Telecommunications Law prohibit ISPs from disclosing a customer's personal information to rights holders seeking civil recourse against alleged infringers.
-Rights holders must bring a criminal action to the PGR to obtain those details.
+Second, specific provisions in the Telecommunications Law prohibit ISPs from disclosing a customer's personal information to rights holders seeking civil recourse against alleged infringers (although Article 189 of the Telecommunications Law, as amended in August 2014, does allow an ISP to cooperate with an order from any judicial authority).
 Additionally, ISPs have been reluctant to include clauses in their subscriber agreements to permit terminations if subscribers infringe intellectual property rights.

 Generally, file sharing committed through P2P networks is not considered a serious legal violation by Mexican courts.
 Article 424bis of the Criminal Code requires a profit motive as a prerequisite for criminal infringement, and as a result effective prosecutions in P2P cases are unavailable.
-APCM (the film and music association) reports very few Internet piracy cases filed last year (and none pertaining to P2P piracy) mainly due to the lack of adequate criminal provisions.
+APCM (the film and music association) reports only a single Internet piracy case (and not a P2P piracy case) filed last year, mainly due to the lack of adequate criminal provisions.
 For P2P file sharing, ISPs (especially Telmex, which has about 70% of the domestic broadband connections in Mexico) have, to date, been reluctant to take any actions, which is why legal reforms to address these issues are strongly recommended.
-IMPI has also been working with ISPs and rights holders to develop "cooperative models" for fast and efficient disabling of infringing websites, and at least one proposal to do that and to institute a (weak) notification system to infringers, was introduced in December 2013.
+IMPI has also been working with ISPs and rights holders to consider "cooperative models" for fast and efficient disabling of infringing websites.
+In the past, proposals were introduced (for example, one in 2013) which would have instituted a weak notification system to infringers; but these were never acted on.
+As noted, on a positive note, IMPI did use its administrative authority in 2014, for the first time, to disable an infringing site (ba-k.com).